MirkoMassa/Typescript-leetcoding/README.md

 # Typescript-leetcoding
-Coding algorythms and leetcode exercices in Typescript with the help of https://github.com/hath995 (pair programming)
+Coding algorithms and leetcode exercices in Typescript with the help of https://github.com/hath995 (pair programming)